Dr Gillian Jack

 ABOUT ME

 I’m a historian of late medieval and early modern Italy, with a focus on prostitution, nuns, and welfare.
+I hold an MA from the University of Edinburgh and an MLitt and PhD from the University of St Andrews.
 My doctoral thesis was on Sant’Elisabetta delle Convertite, a monastery for repentant prostitutes in Florence.

 My research focuses on poor women and girls in fifteenth- and sixteenth-century Florence.
 I am interested in how they negotiated their interactions with the city and how civic authorities attempted both to restrict and facilitate their lives.